exakat/exakat-docs/Reference/Rules/Namespaces/NoKeywordInNamespace.rst

 This rule is only useful to keep compatibility with previous versions.
 It leads to a compilation `error <https://www.php.net/error>`_.

 While some keywords are highly specific to PHP, such as ``endswitch`` or ``__halt_compiler``, others are more common such as empty(), `isset() <https://www.www.php.net/isset>`_, use, global, function...
+Usage of PHP keyword was also relaxed for method' name.

 .. code-block:: php